oproto/lambda-openapi/docs/attributes.md

 ## OpenApiOperationAttribute

 Provides additional OpenAPI operation information for methods.
-Use this attribute to add metadata to API operations such as summary, description, and deprecation status.
+Use this attribute to add metadata to API operations such as summary, description, deprecation status, and operation ID.

 **Namespace:** `Oproto.Lambda.OpenApi.Attributes`